 Of the moon’s dying light;

 And it yellow’d the strings of thy tangled hair,

 That shook in the wind of night.

-By the time a reader gets to the third stanza the text has moved to focus on a description of something or someone.
+By the time a reader gets to the third stanza, the text has moved to focus on a description of something or someone.
 It is unclear at first who or what this thing is with “eyes glow’d in the glare / Of the moon’s dying light.”
-The answer is revealed in the fourth stanza but for now all a reader needs to know is that this being holds more light than the rest of the world.
+The answer is revealed in the fourth stanza but for now, all a reader needs to know is that this holding more light than the rest of the world.
 There is a “glare” in the eyes that outdoes the “moon’s…light.”

-In the third line Shelley references a “fen-fire.”
+In the third line, Shelley references a “fen-fire.”
 This is a phrase used to refer to the lights often seen at night.
 These most commonly appear over wet areas, such as swamps.
 Additionally, the lights are associated with a negative experience.
-They are said to send travellers off the correct path and lead them to their death.
+They are said to send travelers off the correct path and lead them to their death.

 The next lines give some indication of what this being is.
 The speaker takes note of “thy tangled hair.”
 It shakes in the “wind of night.”
 This should lead one to believe it is a human being he is looking at, likely a woman with long, blonde hair.
 He is able to see these sights due to the light that comes from the person’s eyes.
 It has drawn him off the path like a fen-fire.

 The night did shed